tpq4ew/DS-4002-Project2/README.md

 # DS-4002-Project2: Decoding University Admission Trends

-The goal of this project is to gather data from the US Department of Education (US DOE) to determine if university admission and applicant rates changed over the past twenty years and what external factors influenced these trends.
+The goal of this project is to gather data from the US Department of Education (US DOE) to determine if university admission and applicant rates changed over the past four years in northeast and southeast regions of the US.
 To do this we will first harvest data from the US DOE's website, clean the data, and then using the ARIMA model, we hope to determine whether admission rate fluctuations exists across public institutions, as proven through the use of MAE and MSE hypothesis testing.

 Software and Platforms: All of the code created in this project was run through the google colab platform for the ease of collaboration and sharing.
 Packages that are used in the file include pandas, numpy, seaborn, matplot, sklearn, and math functions.
 All of these package downloads are included in the code to make sure that anyone who runs the code can reproduce the results.
 The program was run across different computers but the online nature of the coding process prevented any problems with the type of computer platform that we individually used.